st-bert/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 - **Maintenance Difficulty**: As services evolve, adding new versions can reintroduce complexity, resembling a distributed monolith.

 ### Advantages of Orchestration

-On the other hands, Orchestration has more advantages that makes this solution more feasible in many contexts:

 - **Coordinated Transactions**: A central coordinator manages the execution of microservices, ensuring consistent transactions across the system.
 - **Compensation**: Supports rollback through compensating transactions in case of failures, maintaining system consistency.